 Error bars indicate the standard deviation of the transitions and such is now noted in the figure legend.

 Figure 3: Comparison of K48 chain under MG-132 treatment for a mouse cell line B16 and two human cell lines A459 and HELA.
 In A459 increasing concentrations of MG-132 leads to stabilization of K48 chains.
 With B16 and HELA cells an increase is seen under treatment with either 10 mM or 100 mM.
 The decrease observed from 10 mM to 100 mM can be explained by the increased sensitivity of B16 and HELA cells to MG-132 leading to cell death.
+Error bars show the standard deviation of the transitions.

 5. Figure 6: What do the different colors represent here?
 Additionally, the lettering looks a little low-resolution.